n8n-io/n8n-docs/docs/doc2/doc2-with-infor/configuring-sso-in-cloud.md

 **3\.
 Access the SSO SERVICE PROVIDER SETTINGS in DOC²**

-a) Log in on URL [https://app.polydocs.io/](https://app.polydocs.io/) with the login details you received from us.
+a) Log in using the URL [https://app.polydocs.io/](https://app.polydocs.io/) with the login details you received from us.

 b) Go to SETTINGS (on top bar) and choose SSO Settings down at the bottom of the list.